BenSchoeggl/files-challenge/README.md

 files-challenge
 ===============
+This was a simple challege to learn the basics of git and GitHub

-An incredible website about Indiana Jones
+I produced an incredible website about Indiana Jones

 Dear TA,